 When trade relations between BC and Alberta hit an all-time merlot, panic set in.
-We’d pledged to drink local; only hutterite hooch causes weebles to wobble, then hug the ground.
+We’d pledged to drink local; but hutterite hooch makes weebles wobble, then hug the ground.

 Roses are red, violets are fine, build a pipeline, and we’ll take back your wine.

 Alberta imports 17 million bottles of BC wine every year.
 When a truce was called, we barreled straight for the Okanagan.
 Because, wine not?

 Our first order of business was an adventure through the Naramata Bench [Peachland, Summerland, Penticton] with (Sir) David Lancelot of Experience Wine Tours .
 David’s humour, insider knowledge, and designated driving skills created the perfect dream day.

 Did you know this lovely pink wine is made from the skin of red grapes, like a Pinot Noir?
 Yes way Rosé!
 The color happens when the skins stain the wine for just a few hours, as opposed to fermenting red wine for weeks.

 No [Cham]pagne, no gain

 Bubbles and sparkling wine cost more dough because it goes through two fermentations.
 Sugar and yeast are added to a base wine, which converts to alcohol and CO2 bubbles in a longer, slower second fermentation.